ccnmtl/case-consortium/content/case/case_69.md

   \ challenging it is to be a critic, but also how difficult it can be for editors\
   \ to manage critics in the newsroom.</p><p>Epilogue, Teaching Note</p><p><strong>Topics:\
   \ </strong>arts criticism; editorial management; local journalism</p>"
+"description_clean": !!python/unicode "CSJ-11-0039.0This case turns to the field of\
+  \ art criticism, particularly music criticism, to raise for discussion the proper\
+  \ role for a critic.
+It looks at the experience of the Cleveland Plain Dealer and\
+  \ its longtime music critic, Donald Rosenberg.
+Students will come to see how challenging\
+  \ it is to be a critic, but also how difficult it can be for editors to manage critics\
+  \ in the newsroom.Epilogue, Teaching NoteTopics: arts criticism; editorial management;\
+  \ local journalism"
 "epologue": "Cleveland Plain Dealer Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""